-Program of California State Parks and the California State Parks Foundation that began in 1994.
+FamCamp® is a California State Parks and California State Parks Foundation that began in 1994.
 It is the largest statewide program that introduces camping to underserved areas of our communities.

+After completeing the 3 day and 2 night Outdoor Recreation Leadership program, you will then become a certified member of FamCamp®!
 The FamCamp® program provides a trailer full of camping equipment and a campsite reserved at a State Park.
 The campground is usually located relatively close to an urban area and is available during the prime camping season.
-Ten of these FamCamp® trailers are located throughout California and each one accommodates up to 35 campers.
+10 of these FamCamp® trailers are located throughout California and each one accommodates up to 30 campers.

 The trailer contains tents, sleeping bags, pads, stoves, lanterns, propane, and other essential items for camping.
 Participating groups need only bring food, personal gear, and a willingness to try out something different.
 The groups are responsible for the care of the equipment, proper storage after use, and washing the sleeping bag liners.
 If they wish, users can make a donation to the California State Parks Foundation to help with equipment maintenance and replacement.

 Recreation is the strongest contributing factor for creating strong and supportive families which in turn nurture children and youth.
 Leisure opportunities that allow for togetherness and sharing promote close, healthy family relationships.
 Strong family bonds are essential to mental and social health.
 Families and groups who recreate together tend to be closer, more cohesive and improve their chances of staying together.

 Surveys of over 900 FamCamp ® participants conducted by Pacific Leadership Institute indicate that one third of them were first time campers and another third had only camped once or twice before.
 More than 80% responded positively when asked whether they had fun, liked camping overnight, would like to participate in another FamCamp® event, and whether camping was a positive experience for their family.